michellebonat/bitparrot/README.md

 This is the code for the website [BitParrot.co](http://www.bitparrot.co/).

+ I conceived, designed, and built this myself.
+I did it because I was tired of tracking all the "bits" I needed to track in separate places so I built this "parrot" that does it for me.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.